andrea-gentilini/Sentiment_Analysis_Logistic_Regression/README.md

 This project focuses on sentiment analysis, a natural language processing task that involves determining the sentiment or emotional tone of a given text.
 The goal is to classify text data into positive or negative sentiment categories.

-This project can easily adapted to various significant applications of Sentiment Analysis, such as categorizing: discriminatory/offensive social media posts or tweets, favorable/unfavorable product reviews, or even detecting spam emails.
+This project can be easily adapted to various significant applications of Sentiment Analysis, such as categorising discriminatory/offensive social media posts or tweets, favorable/unfavorable product reviews, or even detecting spam emails.

 ## Overview